Suboxone vs Naloxone

 Can I use naloxone to treat opioid use disorder?

-No. Naloxone is a life-saving antidote in opioid overdose emergencies.
+No. Naloxone can be a life-saving antidote in opioid overdose emergencies.
 But naloxone cannot treat the underlying problem that caused the overdose: addiction to opioids.
-A combination of counseling and medications such as methadone, Suboxone, or naltrexone is your best bet for recovery.
+A combination of behavioral health support and medication such as methadone, Suboxone (buprenorphine/naloxone), or naltrexone is your best bet for recovery.

 Do I still have to call 9-1-1 after giving naloxone?